kkraddi111/perfectprompt/README.md

 ### Prerequisites

-You will need [Node.js](https://nodejs.org/) installed on your computer.
+You will need [Node.js](https://nodejs.org/) (version 18 or newer recommended) installed on your computer.
 This will also install `npm`, the Node package manager.

 ### Installation & Setup